-Being an artist can be a bit like a lot of other things in life, in that we may tell ourselves that we are not as good as other artists.
-I know I use to feel very insecure about my art, but the more I continue painting, the more I can define my art and style, the more confident I became.
+Being an artist can be a bit like many other things in life in that we may tell ourselves that we are not as good as other artists.
+I know I used to feel very insecure about my art, but the more I continued painting, the more I could define my art and style the more confident I became.

 Defining my art style is an ongoing process.
 My entire life will be spent learning about my artistic style and then changing and adjusting my style.
 Constantly refining and re-defining your art is just the nature of being an artist.

-So when you do not feel good enough as an artist, remember that the minute you had the courage to pick up a paintbrush and start to paint, you became an artist.
+So when you do not feel good enough as an artist, remember that the minute you dared to pick up a paintbrush and start to paint, you became an artist.

 2 – Do Not Let Rejection Define Your Art

-The world is filled with a lot of different artistic tastes and all different kinds of art.
+The world is filled with many different artistic tastes and all different kinds of art.
 Some people will love your art, and others will hate your art, and yet others will be neutral about your art.
-Some of those that may not appreciate your art may even be your closest family and friends.
+Some of those who may not appreciate your art may even be your closest family and friends.

 Work on defining your art and yourself as an artist.
-Those who do not like or appreciate your art do not allow them to change or define how or what you paint.
-Instead, learn to listen to that inner artistic voice inside you and remind yourself that you are an artist.
+Those who do not like or appreciate your art do not allow them to change or explain how or what you paint.
+Instead, learn to listen to your inner artistic voice and remind yourself that you are an artist.